-Taat Lifestyle & Wellness is attacking a very different supply chain in its first market, which it has identified as the US, although UK investors should expect to see it coming to our market soon.
+TAAT Global Alternatives is attacking a very different supply chain in its first market, which it has identified as the US, but has also expanded into other markets including the UK, Ireland, Middle East and Australia.

 It should also be noted that hemp cigarettes of this nature are also able to sell at a much lower price point than conventional tobacco.
 Governments continue to add duty to tobacco making cigarettes extremely expensive (e.g. in the UK it is currently 16.5% plus £4.47 on a pack of 20, while smoking tobacco is £3.13 for a 25g packet).

-In any market in which Taat launches its product, the aim will be to undercut existing cigarette prices.
+In any market in which TAAT launches its product, the aim is to undercut existing cigarette prices.
 For vape users, it offers a more satisfying alternative without the nicotine.

 Product innovation continues at TAAT: the company announced in May 2022 that it was entering the heat-not-burn (HNB) market, with its own device already developed.
 This is designed to use heatable TAAT sticks.
 The company is confident that this will further expand its market share.